KeLLs-Link/docker/docker.md

 ![image](./screenshots/tag.png)
 when tagging, the desription by the left before the colon is name. what follows after the colon is the version. example. ***website:latest***

+press ctrl + s to save the dockerfile before building the image
 ```
 docker build --tag website:latest .
 ```